humberto1212/LandingPage/README.md

 3. Vanilla JS
 - Navigation is built dynamically
-- Inserting and excluding classes
+- Highlight menu item and sections on scroll by inserting and excluding classes
 - Scroll to the appropriate section

 4. The logos were designed with Illustrator